-Tackle Super Bowl LI with these super apps
+Wipe off that wing sauce and tap into the game with the 8 best Super Bowl apps

 Thuuz

 When there are over 100 million people watching the same thing at the same time, you can feel like you’re being left out if you aren’t up on what’s happening.
-Thuuz is your loophole to catching the good moments without watching the whole game.
-It’ll alert you to the big plays and you can spend the rest of the game watching the Puppy Bowl.
+Thuuz is your loophole for catching the good moments without watching the whole game.
+It will alert you to the big plays and you can spend the rest of the game watching the Puppy Bowl.

 Available on: